agonzalezsosto/m4LLooping/README.md

 A spectral processing based looper that allows the user to separate an audio signal into 8 spectral frequency bands and loop them in independently sized looping buffers.
 It also allows the user to change the speed/pitch and playback direction of each loop.

+Requires the following patchers to be in the same folder:
+- spec-unit.maxpat
+- band-sep.maxpat